Amanzhol09/Amanzhol09/README.md

 - 👋 Hi, I’m @Amanzhol09
 - 👀 I’m interested in IT
 - 🌱 I’m currently learning IT
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on dizains
-- 📫 How to reach me ...
+- 📫 How to reach me 87753886246

 <!---
 Amanzhol09/Amanzhol09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.